tenpy/tenpy/doc/INSTALL.rst

-    sudo pip install --upgrade numpy scipy      # the required libraries sudo pip install --upgrade matplotlib       # for plotting sudo pip install --upgrade bottleneck       # some optimization of numpy bottlenecks sudo pip install --upgrade nose             # nosetest: automated teseting to check if everything works as it should sudo pip install --upgrade Sphinx numpydoc  # for building html documentation sudo pip install --upgrade yapf             # python formater to unify the code style
+    sudo pip install --upgrade numpy scipy      # the required libraries sudo pip install --upgrade matplotlib       # for plotting sudo pip install --upgrade bottleneck       # some optimization of numpy bottlenecks

+    # the following are only required for developers
+    sudo pip install --upgrade nose             # nosetest: automated teseting to check if everything works as it should sudo pip install --upgrade Sphinx numpydoc  # for building html documentation sudo pip install --upgrade yapf             # python formater to unify the code style